 [ City and Zip Code ]

 Expert Hint: Which airline pays the most?
-According to collated money.com, Glassdoor and Salary.com data, United on average pays $39.6/hour, with American and Delta tied at $30.7/hour.
-The median annual salary stood at $74,320 in 2019.
+It depends.
+According to Glassdoor.com data, the median annual salary stand at $64,514 in 2023.
 You only have one shot at each airline, so prepare a targeted resume for each.

 3. Identify The Position and Introduce Yourself